SunnyViewTech/docs/my-website/docs/Dollars-MONO/enhanced.md

 # Enhanced Mode

-You can check the "Enhanced Mode" option in the Settings window to achieve higher quality motion capture.
+You can check the "Enhanced Mode" option in the Options window to achieve higher quality motion capture.

 ![](../img/2024_05_05_21_07_18-Dollars_MONO.png)